Azure/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

     Found under `<ExtensionRepoName>\src\<ExtensionName>.UnitTests\package.json`

-    If you have the package `msportalfx-ut` in your dependencies, remove it.
+    If you have the package `@microsoft/azureportal-ut` in your dependencies, remove it.

     Update your scripts init command to be the following:

-    `"init": "npm install --no-optional && npm install %PkgMicrosoft_Portal_TestFramework_UnitTest%\\msportalfx-ut-5.302.1016.tgz --no-save",`
+    `"init": "npm install --no-optional && npm install %PkgMicrosoft_Portal_TestFramework_UnitTest%\\microsoft-azureportal-ut-5.302.1016.tgz --no-save",`

     **Note:** *The version listed above should match the version of the Portal SDK you are using for your extension and will match the `"Microsoft.Portal.Framework"` package in your `packages.config`.*